 Third, the user experience is getting cleaner.
 That showed up in the newer SQL Sentry portal experience and the evolving SolarWinds Observability SaaS database experience.
 In both cases, the focus is on helping teams move from signal to diagnosis with fewer clicks and better context.

 Finally, platform breadth still matters.
-Customers do not want point solutions that stop at one engine or one layer of the stack.
-Instead, they want monitoring and observability that reflect the reality of modern estates.
-That means broader database coverage, better context, and less fragmentation between tools.
+Customers don’t want solutions that stop at one engine or one layer of the stack.
+What they’re looking for is monitoring and observability capabilities that reflect the reality of modern estates.
+This means broader database coverage, better context, and less fragmentation between tools.

 What Customers Can Use Now